Skoutari, Laconia: Modern Town

-Recent History
+Recent history

 Now Skoutari is a peaceful sea town with around 150 residents during summer.
-Skoutari was struck by a forest fire in the last days of July 2007, it did not consume as much of the area as the 2006 dangerous fires, several firefighters, helicopters and planes battled the fire for days and left some groves and forests in damages.
+Skoutari was struck by forest fire in July 2007.

 Geography

 Skoutari was built on a hill around 50 metres above the sea level.
 Skoutari is linked by a road linking Cape Tenaro and Gythio encircling the eastern half of the peninsula.
 Farmlands are in the valleys, the mountains dominate most of the area and forests covers the valley areas especially around the village, the rest of the land are made up of rocks, bushes and grasslands.
 The Skoutari Bay lies directly to the east and are surrounded by bluffs, rocks and treacherous landscapes.